-Within 90 days of the effective date of this decision, and consistent with requirements below, the Applicants shall prepare and submit a selection proposal to SED, and a list of at least three qualified independent auditors/bidders willing to perform audit of Line 1600 records.
-SED shall be responsible for reviewing the bids, interviewing the short list of independent auditors, selecting the winning bidder, and overseeing the audit.
+Within 90 days of the effective date of this decision, and consistent with requirements identified in this decision (see following discussion), the Applicants shall prepare and submit a proposal to SED, a list of three qualified independent auditors/bidders to be chosen to perform audit of Line 1600 records.
+SED shall be responsible for reviewing the bids, interviewing the three independent auditors, selecting the winning bidder, overseeing the audit, and implementing recommendations.